Skip to main content

 Plov (Osh)

-Uzbekistan's national dish, UNESCO Intangible Cultural Heritage.
-Rice pilaf with minced lamb, carrots, onions, spices (cumin, coriander), traditionally prepared in large kazan over open fire.
-Over 200 regional variations: Tashkent plov differs from Samarkand and Bukhara.
-Each region has unique style.
-Visit Central Asian Plov Center in Tashkent or plov centers that run out by 1pm.
+The national dish and a UNESCO Intangible Cultural Heritage item.
+Rice pilaf with minced lamb, carrots, onions and spices like cumin and coriander, traditionally cooked in a big kazan over open fire.
+Count more than 200 regional versions - Tashkent plov is not the same as Samarkand or Bukhara plov, and each city defends its own.
+Try it at the Central Asian Plov Center in Tashkent or at the smaller centers that sell out by 1pm.

 Samsa